 Oral argument before the Supreme Court occurred on February 28, 2022, and on June 30, 2022, the Court reversed the lower court's ruling in the ACE litigation.
 The Court confirmed EPA has the authority to regulate greenhouse gas emissions from existing power plants but rejected the approach used in the 2015 Clean Power Plan, holding that the CAA does not give the agency authority to require power plants to shift generation from fossil fuels to renewables.
 In reaching this decision, the Court formalized the "major questions doctrine", which prevents courts from deferring to federal agencies when they adopt regulations with major economic or political significance unless the agencies have clear direction from Congress.
 The Court held that Congress did not give EPA clear authority under section 111(d) of the CAA to engage in generation shifting.
-Following this ruling from the Supreme Court, EPA has asked for further action on ACE to be stayed while EPA develops a new section 111(d) rule for power plants.
+Following this ruling from the Supreme Court, EPA asked for further action on ACE to be stayed while EPA developed a new section 111(d) rule for power plants.
+On May 23, 2023, EPA published a series of proposed rules, Greenhouse Gas Standards and Guidelines for Fossil Fuel-Fired Power Plants, which would set limits for new gas-fired combustion turbines, existing coal, oil and gas-fired steam generating units, require states to set similar limits for existing fossil units, and would formally repeal the ACE rule.
+The proposed standards are based on technologies such as CCS, low GHG hydrogen co-firing, and natural gas co-firing.
+The proposed requirements vary by the type of unit, (new or existing combustion turbine or coal-fired or natural gas-fired EGU), how frequently it operates (base load, intermediate load, or low load (peaking)) and its operating horizon (i.e., planned operation after certain future dates).
+The proposed rule states compliance could begin as early as January 1, 2030 for some units.
+EPA expects to finalize the proposed rule in spring 2024.
+Through Southern Company, Alabama Power submitted comments on EPA's proposal.
+On November 20, 2023, EPA published a supplemental notice of proposed rulemaking seeking public comment on an Initial Regulatory Flexibility Analysis that was prepared to evaluate the economic impact of the proposed rule on small entities.
+Additionally, EPA is soliciting comments on recommended measures the agency should consider in an effort to mitigate electric system reliability concerns that numerous parties raised in comments on the proposal.
+If finalized as proposed, EPA's rule could have a significant impact on Alabama Power's operations and planning, but it is not possible to quantify that impact until both a final rule and subsequent state plans are issued.
 As with all major air regulations affecting the Company, the courts will continue to play a significant role in the implementation of rules aimed at reducing GHG emissions from electric generating units.
-The administration has stated it is delaying a proposed replacement rule regulating carbon emissions from existing power plants until March 2023.